keegandonley/hypothesis/src/content/docs/photo.md

 The same seed always resolves to the same image, at any size, in any format, with any filter.
 That makes seeded URLs safe in snapshot tests, design mockups, and fixtures — the layout will not shuffle under you between runs.

-Procedural URLs go further: a pattern is a pure function of its seed.
-Nothing is looked up, so there is no library whose growth could re-point it. `/photo/gen/checkout-hero/1200/630` renders the same image today, after the next deploy, and after every deploy after that.
-For fixtures and snapshot tests, that is the reason to prefer `/photo/gen/` over the photo library.
+Procedural URLs are deterministic by construction: a pattern is a pure function of its seed, with nothing looked up at all. `/photo/gen/checkout-hero/1200/630` renders the same image today, after the next deploy, and after every deploy after that.

-The photo library carries one caveat instead: a seed maps onto the library by its size, so a deploy that adds photos re-points existing seeds at different images.
-That can only happen when the library grows — never between requests, and never mid-deploy.
-If you need a photo URL pinned to one exact image for good, use its `/photo/id/{n}` form: ids are only ever appended, so an existing id keeps its image.

 Requests without a seed pick a photo at random per request, so they are useful for demos and unsuitable for anything that compares pixels.
 Procedural mode has no such form — its seed is required.